buzzqw/TUS/OBSS/OBSSv2-eng.md

 The Devotee of Atherim takes to heart those who have made a promise, punishes those who break them and those who reveal secrets.
 Many Devotees of Atherim are diplomats, notaries, and midwives.

+Atherim is suspicious and does not easily grant access to her secrets, but she is compassionate, altruistic, and kind toward those who have earned her trust.
+She is uncompromising in defending promises, courageous in protecting the weak, enthusiastic about fulfilling dreams, and vain about her beauty.

 - **Symbol**: A gloved woman' \*\*s hand holding a vial rich with flows
 - **Ability Score**: Wisdom
-- **Traits**: Suspicious, Compassionate, Altruistic, Uncompromising, Brave, Enthusiastic, Vain
+- **Traits**: Suspicious, Compassionate, Altruistic, Uncompromising, Courageous, Enthusiastic, Vain
 - **Manifestation**: a serene and calming silence falls around the caster
 - **Sum of Traits in common at 5 points**: You can add 1d6 to a Saving Throw after you' \*\*ve rolled it but before knowing if it succeeded or not.
 Once per day, as a Reaction.
 - **Sum of Traits in common at 10 points**: You gain 30 temporary Hit Points.
 Duration 1 hour, once per day, as an Immediate Action.